Darwin Core conceptual model

 2.5 Identification (non-normative)

-In Darwin Core, an Identification is defined as “A taxonomic determination (e.g., the assignment to a dwc:Taxon).”
-In the DwC-CM, the more explicit definition “A taxonomic determination (i.e., the assignment of a dwc:Taxon to a dwc:Organism)” is preferred.
+In Darwin Core, an Identification is defined as “A classification of a resource according to a classification scheme.”
+For Organisms, this means, “A taxonomic determination (i.e., the assignment of a dwc:Taxon to a dwc:Organism)”.
 Figure 6 illustrates how DwC-CM relates Identification to other classes.

 Identification Conceptual Model